-In 2017/18 there were no material related party transactions requiring disclosure in relation to officers who have the authority and responsibility for planning, directing and controlling the activities of the Council.
+In 2018/19 there were no material related party transactions requiring disclosure in relation to officers who have the authority and responsibility for planning, directing and controlling the activities of the Council.

+The Chief Executive is fully employed as Assistant Chief Executive at North Yorkshire County Council.
 The Chief Finance Officer (S151) is a director of Veritau North Yorkshire Ltd and is fully employed as an Assistant Director in Strategic Resources at North Yorkshire County Council.
 A Corporate Director of the Council acts as a Managing Director of Selby and District Housing Trust.
-A member of the Finance Team acts as the Finance Director of Selby & District Housing Trust.
+A member of the Data and Systems team acts as the Company Secretary of Selby and District Housing Trust.
+A member of the Finance Team acted as the Finance Director of Selby & District Housing Trust but resigned from the post in December 2018.